 - Opportunities to participate in campus events, student case competitions, peer mentoring, and sponsorship with a Wellington leader

 The Wellington HBCU Scholars Program is open to full-time students who are sophomores and/or juniors majoring in business, economics, finance, accounting, technology, liberal arts, and STEM (science, technology, engineering, and mathematics) programs.
-Wellington HBCU scholars are also eligible for the firm’s student housing stipend of up to $5,000 to help offset the costs of travel and room and board during their internship.
+Wellington HBCU scholars are also eligible for the firm’s student housing stipend of $5,000 to help offset the costs of travel and room and board during their internship.

 Once applications are reviewed, selected students will be scheduled for an informational interview with a member of Wellington’s HBCU Steering Group, and an internship interview with a hiring manager and their respective team.
 Interviews will commence the week of 4 October 2021 and awards will be announced on 12 November 2021.